opticsl8b/OzGoodLife/README.md

 <p align="center">

 ```
-This is a MERN stack project that features on online store that allows a user to save items to their cart, checkout, and view all item descriptions.
+This is a MERN stack project that features on online ecommerse application which allows a user to save items to their cart, checkout, and view all item descriptions.
 ```

 </p>